 - North Carolina AIDS Action Network: Advocacy presentation and worksheet to help patients and other advocates write strong letters, blog posts and opinion pieces

 - Equality NC: Business Equality Council outreach, messaging architecture, letters to the editor and articles, advocacy video, source for reporters

 - The North Carolina Jaycee Burn Center: Communications consulting, safety tips articles, social media strategy development

 - Talecris/Grifols: Press kit, editorial and video content for a rabies education campaign

 Margot also frequently presents workshops on writing for advocacy to boards of directors, volunteers and others.
 The sessions teach an easy-to-use strategy for sketching out letters to the editor, op-eds, blog posts and appeals.
-Check out the Power of Your Ideas slide deck here.
+Check out the Power of Your Ideas workbook here.